 Writing the new pages

 The web team worked with the services within HCC to check they were happy with the changes I suggested.
-They then started working on a new money area for the improved Local Offer website.
+Then they started working on a new money area for the new and improved Local Offer website.

 During the process I was sent links to new pages that I could review at home when it was convenient for me to do so.
 I carefully checked the wording and the content of the new pages, and fed back edits and suggestions.
 That way I could contribute to the project without having to travel or it having a negative impact on my family.

 It’s really satisfying to see the improvement in the new pages that have been prepared so far- the money landing page makes so much more sense.